IPGPrometheus/Un-Redact/readme.txt

       ----> https://forums.unraid.net/topic/114415-plugin-docker-compose-manager/

 Make sure you do the following steps:
-1. Copy the following code to run.
+1. Open terminal and copy the following code to run.
 Or download into your dir of choice.

 cd /mnt/user/appdata/
 git clone https://github.com/IPGPrometheus/Un-Redact.git